Your voice against discrimination, prejudice and racism

 The Anne Frank House is active in over 70 countries.
-Take a look at the world wide activities and contact your countries coordinator to get involved in the Anne Frank Youth Network.
+Take a look at the world wide activities and contact your country's coordinator to get involved with the Anne Frank Youth Network.

-After completing your first activity in your own country you will have the opportunity to participate in a 2-day national training.
+After completing your first activity in your own country you will then get the opportunity to participate in a two day national training.
 You will learn to teach about the importance of the stories of WWII and the Holocaust.
-Together we explore why these stories are still relevant today, by discussing identity, prejudice and discrimination.
+Together we explore why these stories are still relevant today, by discussing identity, prejudice and discrimination and democracy.
 Together with other peer educators you will get to organise your very own project.

 Want to do even more?

-Once you have completed the 2-day course and your own project you will stay involved with the Anne Frank Youth Network.
+Once you have completed the two day course and your own project you will stay involved with the Anne Frank Youth Network.
 You will get the opportunity to mentor new members and independently organise more educational projects.
 Furthermore you will get access to further experiential and learning opportunities, like internships at the Anne Frank House and partner organisations.

 ‘The opportunity to join the AFYN allows you to meet people all over the world and to commit to human rights and democracy.
 This experience makes it possible to act both local and international!’